 Marine Climate: Private Residence, Portland, Ore.

-On this urban site, landscape architect Deborah Tolman of Avant Gardens, nw, was challenged by a steep slope, compacted soil, lack of shade and storm water runoff directed toward the house and street.
+On an urban site, landscape architect Deborah Tolman of Avant Gardens was challenged by a steep slope, compacted soil, lack of shade and storm water runoff directed toward the house and street.
 The homeowners wanted a sizable vegetable garden but needed to reduce their use of potable water for irrigation.

 Tolman amended the soil with 25 cubic yards of compost and planted aspen trees in the backyard to ameliorate pesticide contamination in the soil.
 Downspouts were disconnected and replaced with two 55-gallon drums to collect rainwater for irrigation and eliminate storm water runoff from the driveway.